shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 #### Writing DMR IDs -- the User Database

-The the firmware supports extended DMR ID information, with up to 16 characters for Callsign and name, as well as doubling the memory capacity for DMR IDs.
+The firmware supports extended DMR ID information, with up to 16 characters for Callsign and name, as well as doubling the memory capacity for DMR IDs.

 Please change the Number of characters menu to the desired DMR callsign and name length.